fribbels/Fribbels-Epic-7-Optimizer/README.md

 6. Navigate the results with your arrow keys or mouse, select the result you want, and click Equip Selected.
 7. You should now see your hero using those gears.

-Here's a video that covers the importing process: https://www.youtube.com/watch?v=i_QW4INcZIE
+Here's a video that covers most of the importing process: https://www.youtube.com/watch?v=i_QW4INcZIE

 ## Closing thoughts